Huanggutun incident: Consequences

+Zhang was de jure head of state because he held the absolute power over the internationally-recognized Beiyang government, based in Beijing, which meant that the incident would be a major scandal, if revealed.
 The younger Zhang, to avoid any conflict with Japan and chaos that might provoke the Japanese into a military response, did not directly accuse Japan of complicity in his father's murder but instead quietly carried out a policy of reconciliation with the Nationalist government of Chiang Kai-shek, which left him as the recognized ruler of Manchuria instead of Yang Yuting.
 The assassination thus considerably weakened Japan's political position in Manchuria.

 Furthermore, the assassination, which was conducted by low-ranking officers, did not have the prior consent of the Imperial Japanese Army General Staff Office or the civilian government.
-Emperor Hirohito harshly criticized the event and eventually dismissed Japanese Prime Minister Tanaka Giichi for his inability to arrest and prosecute the plotters of the incident, but he privately accepted the military's argument that proceeding against the plotters would be disadvantageous to Japan's military and foreign policy.
+However, there was reluctance to investigate the issue in the army leadership, and Japanese Prime Minister Tanaka Giichi found out the truth with difficulty.
+He then declared to his cabinet and to the Emperor his intention to punish the assassins.
+However, both the military and Tanaka's own ministers opposed doing so or disclosing who was responsible, arguing that proceeding against the plotters would be disadvantageous to Japan's military and foreign policy.
+Even the opposition parties in the Imperial Diet, which already knew or suspected the truth, decided to refrain from questioning and criticizing the government too intensely over the investigation for the same reason.
+Eventually Tanaka agreed to cover up the matter.
+Emperor Hirohito was also informed of the decision to do so and accepted that course of action at that point, if not earlier; at any rate, as supreme commander in chief, he was constitutionally responsible for punishing the crime and chose not to do so.
+Indeed, according to some scholars, it was pressure from the throne that forced Tanaka to adopt that course of action.
+Tanaka was nevertheless scolded by the Emperor in connection with his handling of the matter and had to resign.

 To achieve its goals in Manchuria, the Kwantung Army was forced to wait several years before creating another incident to justify the invasion of Manchuria and subsequent establishment of the puppet state of Manchukuo, under Puyi, last emperor of Qing dynasty.